scando1993/thingsboard.github.io/docs/samples/analytics/spark-integration-with-thingsboard.md

 ##### Timeseries data filter

-Each device connected to ThingsBoard may upload multiple telemetry keys simultaneously or independently.
+Each device connected to Pacificsoft may upload multiple telemetry keys simultaneously or independently.
 In some use cases, you may need to process only a certain sub-set of data.
 We will use telemetry data filter to achieve this.

 The filter expression below validates that **windSpeed** telemetry is present in the processed message.